 - Peel red shallot and chop finely.

-- Then mix all ingredients extra virgin olive oil, red wine vinegar and red shallots in a small bowl or shake well in a jar.
+- Then mix all ingredients extra virgin olive oil, red wine vinegar and red shallots in a small bowl or shake well in a mason jar.

 - Add salt and pepper to taste.

 - In a large mixing bowl, place prawns, golden kiwi fruit, radish, avocado and half coriander together.
 Add red shallot vinaigrette and mix together.